365 DAYS OF DAD DIRT - a year of epic thoughts

 And my family give me HDMI love.

-I don't want to hear about what people are doing to you.
+I can't hear about what people are doing to you.

-I very much want to hear about what you are doing to people.
+I very much want to hear about what you are doing to other people.

 My bank sends me emails at 4 in the morning.